 Continue with that teacher or try someone else.

-My teaching is mainly focused on understanding the instrument and its physical abilities.
-Besides other aspects of learning, the student can earn "the 10 A's", which is: Ability to internalize basic rhythms and pulse; Ability to read-musical literacy; Ability to perform with physical ease and technical efficiency; Ability to hear the notes on the page; Ability to work creatively-improvise compose, harmonize and play by ear; Ability to understand basic elements of theory, form harmony, etc.; Ability to respond to the interpretive elements of the composition to express the emotional character of the music; Ability to conceptualize and transfer musical ideas; Ability to work independently and to problem-solve; and Ability to perform comfortably individually and with others in a variety of settings.
+I've been teaching and performing on Long Island and New York since 2008.
+I love teaching children.
+My teaching philosophy is to give ability to internalize basic rhythms and pulse to read-musical literacy, to perform with physical ease and technical efficiency, to hear the notes on the page, to work creatively-improvise compose, harmonize and play by ear, to understand basic elements of theory, form harmony, etc.; and perform comfortably individually and with others in a variety of settings.

 Since We Started